PricelessToolkit/LoraMailboxSensor-2.0/README.md

 # !!
 New MailBox_V2 Sensor https://github.com/PricelessToolkit/MailBoxGuard
+# Important note
+# This is an old and unsuppported project.
+# Material provided here is for information only.
 -------------------------------------------------------------------------------------------
 ## !
 I do not advise making this old Version, this repo is exist only for archive purposes !
 ### LoraMailboxSensor-1.0 433Mhz or 915/868Mhz